 You will have a tutor who will help you with the study material and mark and comment on your written work.
 Your tutor will provide advice and guidance by email and via the module forum.

 Assessment on this module has been carefully designed to allow you to develop, practice and deepen skills in interrogation and evaluation.
-The first TMA introduces the case study and allows you to articulate your module and qualification objectives in dialogue with your tutor.
+The first tutor-marked assignment introduces the case study and allows you to articulate your module and qualification objectives in dialogue with your tutor.
 Both the second and third assessments develop skills in methods, evaluating the advantages and disadvantages of different methods and defending the logic of your chosen method.
 In the final assessment, you will test your communication skills by developing a public campaign on a given topic.

 The end-of-module assessment requires you to assess and write a report on a complex ‘case' relevant to a policy context, building on your understanding of the principles of social and psychological inquiry.

-Principles of social and psychological inquiry starts once a year – in October.
-This page describes the module that will start in October 2025.
-We expect it to start for the last time in October 2026.
+This page describes the module that will start in October 2026, when we expect it to start for the last time.

-As a student of The Open University, you should be aware of the content of the academic regulations which are available on our Student Policies and Regulations website.
+As a student of The Open University, you should be aware of the content of the academic regulations, which are available on our Student Policies and Regulations website.

 This module is not available for standalone study.
 To study this module, you should have declared one of the following postgraduate qualifications as your study intention: